Goldman slashes price target on Oracle Corporation [ORCL] – find out why.

 Sponsored

-Oracle Cloud Infrastructure (OCI) has introduced a new Secure Cloud Computing Architecture (SCCA) for the U.S. Department of Defense (DoD).
-The solution helps make security compliance and cloud adoption for mission-critical workloads easier, faster, and more cost effective by using a framework of cloud native services.

-Oracle Corporation stock has also loss -0.71% of its value over the past 7 days.
-However, ORCL stock has inclined by 23.76% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 31.73% and gained 43.42% year-on date.

-The market cap for ORCL stock reached $319.32 billion, with 2.71 billion shares outstanding and 1.56 billion shares in the current float.
-Compared to the average trading volume of 10.56M shares, ORCL reached a trading volume of 6701650 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 10.49M shares, ORCL reached a trading volume of 7340178 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ORCL shares is $124.89 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ORCL stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.